infsci2560sp16/syllabus/README.md

 * Allow users to create accounts and persist data
 * Allow users to update existing data
 * Allow users to delete data and accounts
-* Do all of the above utilizing Ajax (and/or WebSockets) Static personal websites or even dynamic read-only sites such as weather-lookup applications do not meet the requirements.
+* Do all of the above utilizing Ajax (and/or WebSockets) where appropriate.
+Static personal websites or even dynamic read-only sites such as weather-lookup applications do not meet the requirements.
 There is no way for a user to both create an account and update persisted data.

 >High-level requirements include: